aptos-labs/aptos-core/developer-docs-site/docs/tutorials/index.md

 ---
 title: "Learn from Onboarding Tutorials"
-slug: "aptos-quickstarts"
 ---

 # Start with Onboarding Tutorials

 If you are new to the Aptos blockchain, begin with these quickstarts before you get into in-depth development.
 These tutorials will help you become familiar with how to develop for the Aptos blockchain using the Aptos SDK.

-These tutorials are intended for use in devnet or testnet and assume you have already [prepared your development environment for Aptos](../guides/getting-started.md).

 ### [Your First Transaction](first-transaction.md)